znsio/specmatic-documentation/documentation/authoring_contracts.md

 - Try adding more complex requests with different HTTP methods (POST, PUT, etc.)
 - Customize the generated specifications
 - Use the generated specification for API testing or documentation

-💡 **Note**: The more traffic routed through the proxy, the better it becomes at accurately defining data types for the specification.

 Need help troubleshooting or have questions?
 Reach out to us [Specmatic support](https://specmatic.io/contact-us/).